 It was shown by Chandran, Goyal, Moriarty, and Ostrovsky~\cite{chandran_position_2009} that without any additional assumptions, position verification is an impossible task to achieve classically.
-The quantum study of quantum position verification (QPV) was first initiated by Kent, Munro, and Spiller resulting in a patent pusblished in 2006 \cite{KentPatent2006}.
-The topic first appeared in the academic literature in 2010 ~\cite{Malaney2010, MalaneyNoisy2010}, followed by various proposals and ad-hoc attacks \cite{lau_insecurity_2011}.
+The quantum study of quantum position verification (QPV) was first initiated by Beausoleil, Kent, Munro, and Spiller resulting in a patent pusblished in 2006 \cite{KentPatent2006}.
+The topic first appeared in the academic literature in 2010 ~\cite{Malaney2010, MalaneyNoisy2010}, followed by various proposals and ad-hoc attacks ~\cite{kent_quantum_2011,lau_insecurity_2011}.
 A general attack on quantum protocols for this task was presented by Buhrman, Chandran, Fehr, Gelles, Goyal, Ostrovsky, and Schaffner~\cite{buhrman_position-based_2011}, requiring a doubly-exponential amount of entanglement.
 This attack was further improved to requiring an exponential amount of entanglement by Beigi and K\"onig~\cite{beigi_simplified_2011} -- much more efficient but still impractically large.
 (See also~\cite{gao2013,dolev2019} for generalizations of such attacks to different settings, with similar entanglement scaling.)

 A natural question is therefore whether some QPV protocols can be proven secure against attackers that share a limited amount of entanglement or even none at all.